lojikil/sisterlojisschool/presentation.md

 - I think that's ok: work with what you need, extract to common languages
   - probably a 🌶 take there
+- in general, we need to wrestle with our models more, and be able to explore
 ---

 # an aside: lifting vs extraction